 If you’re thinking about moving on to a houseboat, at least in the New York City area, the most difficult challenge will likely be finding a place to dock your houseboat.
 However, with Pier 79 on the Upper West Side about to upgrade its facilities, there are high hopes that “liveaboards” may have more options by the mid-2020s.

 Step 2: Purchase a houseboat that meets your needs

-Like micro apartment living, living on a houseboat means making at least some sacrifices.
-Space will be limited, some appliances may need to be smaller than usual, and if you’re an antiquarian with several tons of old dusty books, you will likely need to rent a storage space too.
-For this reason, it is important to be clear about what your needs are in terms of space and amenities prior to purchasing your houseboat.
+Like micro-apartment living, living on a houseboat means making at least some sacrifices.
+Space will be limited, some appliances may need to be smaller than usual, and if you’re an antiquarian with several tons of old dusty books, you will likely need to rent a storage space, too.
+For this reason, it’s important to be clear about what your needs are in terms of space and amenities prior to purchasing your houseboat.
 Also, bear in mind that docking fees are by the foot, so going vertical (opting for a two-level houseboat) is nearly always more strategic than opting for a longer single-level houseboat.

 Image by 6sqft

 Step 3: Take a crash course on home and ship maintenance

 If you’re living on a houseboat, things can and will go wrong—it’s a boat, not a full-service co-op or condo.
 This means that you’ll need to become your own super.
 In addition to typical home repairs, you’ll also need to oversee an entirely new spectrum of tasks from re-gelling your roof to hull maintenance.
 This is likely why most liveaboards are also DIYers at heart.
 After all, while a leaky basement may be a nuisance, in a houseboat, a leaky basement will sink you into more than a bit of debt.